doc4d/4d-web-studio/docs/webforms/using-web-form-editor.md

 ## Creating a Webform

-In 4D WebStudio, everything starts with a Webform.
-A Webform is a container that holds all the other components (buttons, grids, style boxes, etc.) of your application.
+In 4D Web Studio, everything starts with a webform.
+A webform is a container that holds all the other components (buttons, grids, style boxes, etc.) of your application.

-To create a WebForm:
+To create a webform:
 * from the homepage, click **Webform** and enter a name for the new Webform.
-The WebForm editor opens.
+The Webform editor opens.
-* from the WebForm editor, click the **New +** tab > **Webform**
+* from the Webform editor, click the **New +** tab > **Webform**

 ## Webform Editor Interface